Deebo Samuel Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 Matchup vs. Dallas

-- Samuel collected zero receiving yards in his only career matchup against the Cowboys, 63.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Cowboys, Samuel's zero receiving yards total is 64.5 less than his over/under for Sunday's game (64.5).

-- Samuel did not have a touchdown catch in that game against the Cowboys.
+- Samuel did not have a touchdown catch in that matchup against the Cowboys.

-- This week Samuel will face the NFL's 21st-ranked pass defense (255.6 yards allowed per game).
+- The Cowboys have the NFL's 21st-ranked pass defense this season, giving up 255.6 yards per game through the air.

-- The Cowboys have given up 24 passing TDs this year (1.4 per game), ranking them eighth among NFL defenses.
+- The Cowboys have given up 24 touchdowns through the air (1.4 per game).
+They are eighth in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Rams, Samuel reeled in four passes for 95 yards (23.8 yards per catch).
+- In last week's game against the Rams, Samuel recorded four catches for 95 yards (23.8 yards per catch).

-- Samuel has caught 16 passes on 23 targets for 317 yards and one touchdown during his last three games, averaging 105.7 yards per game.
+- Over his last three outings, Samuel has 16 receptions (23 targets) for 317 yards and one touchdown, averaging 105.7 yards per game.

 Samuel's San Francisco Teammates